 Don’t forget bees, butterflies, and other beneficial insects, when selecting new plants for your garden.
 Look out for plants that will produce a good supply of accessible nectar and pollen at flowering time.
 When you’re looking at plants to purchase, look out for the ‘Perfect for Pollinators’ logo – a sign that the particular plant is beneficial for bees and pollinating insects.
 If you’re unsure, check out the RHS Perfect for Pollinators campaign, or ask at your local nursery or garden centre for more details.
 Here’s a link to my plant pages with pictures and information on growing plants with accessible flowers for insects.

 This is a great time to collect seed from perennials and annuals!
 Collect your seed at around lunchtime, on a dry day, to ensure the seed is at its driest for optimum storage.
 Many hardy annuals such as Nigella damascena (love-in-a-mist), Briza maxima (quaking grass), Limnanthes douglasii (poached egg plant) can be sown now, for early flowering, next year.

 Collect up any leaves that have fallen onto your lawn.
 Store your collected leaves in aerated bags, somewhere out of the way or in chicken wire bins, ready to make leaf mould.
 It’s worth running the lawn mower over the leaves before you store them, not only will the leaves take up less room after being whizzed up, they will also break down much more rapidly this way, giving you an earlier supply of leaf mould.
 Don’t expect even chopped up leaves to break down very quickly, it really does take time!
-Please remember to leave some leaves in a hidden away area, for hedgehogs to hibernate and nest in.
+Other leaves can be left for plants and wildlife (more info here).
+Please remember to leave leaves in a hidden away area that’s safe for hedgehogs to hibernate and nest in.

 If you’re going to lift your Dahlias, wait until the foliage has been blackened by the frosts, then lift your plants on a dry day, storing them in a tray of dry peat-free compost or sand, positioned in a dry, cool, frost-free place.

 Plant the following bulbs, corms, and tubers, outside now: Crocus, Eremurus, Erythronium, Fritillarias, species Gladiolus, Ixia, Lily, Narcissus, and Ornithogalum.